jkenney2/GitCommands/README.md

 git diff \<branch name\>
 >Display diff between changed (tracked, staged OR unstaged) files and most recent commit on named branch.

+git stash push
+>Roll back changes on working tree and push them to a stack of stashes.
+This affects strictly the LOCAL system.
+>Can add -m "\<message\>" to this command to include a message

+git stash pop
+>Pop the most recent stash back on to the working tree, removing from the stash stack.
+Note: a conflict is possible
+>between the popped stash and changes that have already been made to the working tree.
+In this situation, the
+>conflict must be resolved, and the popped stash is not removed from the stash stack.
+It must then be removed
+>from the stash stack manually using "git stash drop"

+git stash list
+>List the stash stack (most recently pushed stash first)

+git stash drop \<number\>
+>Drop the numbered stash from the stash stack